kimsundner/lightweightchampions/Touch-pad/README.md

+Code written by Martin Wibom.
+The touch-pad code is built on the Serial-bridge example.
+When run the code will act as an on/off switch and a dimmer.
+To function two buttons need to be connected to the Arduino.
+If either button is clicked the light will turn on/ off, if one is pressed and held it will after a second start to dim the light.
+Either increase or decrease depending on the button.

+Arduino sends out four variables that the JavaScript then process and turns into actions through various if statements.

+TO SET UP!
+Follow the steps below for the serial-bridge.
+Make sure to have two buttons connected to the correct ports on the Arduino (D2 & D3).

 # !! deprecated

 This sample remains to demonstrate simple bidirectional communication, but consider  instead the `json-serial-bridge` sample.
 It uses a more robust way of piping data back and forth.